 - Look for worms

 Tiny Critter loves looking for worms and helping them get back to the grass.
 We have contests to see who can “save” the most worms.

 You’ll want some ventilation in your tent once the rain is over.
 Things inside a tent can get pretty humid quite quickly.
 Opening the windows will help to prevent everything from feeling damp.

 - Start fire

-Keep your wood in a dry spot, like under the picnic table for a light rain, or under a tarp or in the car for a harder rain storm.
+Keep your wood in a dry spot, like under the picnic table for a light rain, or under an extra tarp or in the car for a harder rain storm.
 Then when the rain is done, you can start a good fire.